 Activity Engagement Coaching

-- An opportunity to speak with a caregiver or dementia support specialist (via phone or GoToMeeting) regarding your specific caregiving situation.
+- Schedule an opportunity to speak with a caregiver or dementia support specialist regarding your specific caregiving situation.

 - Our social worker and occupational therapist team are available to support you through challenging situations that may arise along the dementia-caregiving journey.

-- Schedule a time with an occupational therapist to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.
+- Schedule a time with our MOCA Certified staff to complete a screening and learn more about you or a loved one’s specific areas of cognitive strength and challenge.